memphis-cs-projects/tomato-s24/README.md

-# Team xxxx
+# Team tomato

 ## Team Members

-- xxxx
+- vishal reddy

 ## How to Initialize and Run the App